Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Edit Article

-When a user select to edit an article they will be taken to a form page the same as the add article form.
+When a user selects to edit an article they will be taken to a form page the same as the add article form.
 The only difference will be that it is pre-populated with article data.
 As with the add article form it will have the standard [form validation feature](#form-validation).

-On successfull or failed article update a notification will be generated using the [notification feature](#notifications).
+On successful or failed article update a notification will be generated using the [notification feature](#notifications).

 <details>
       <summary style="font-weight:bold">Edit Article Form Screenshot</summary>